 The police carries out checks under the national law of the Schengen country.
 Depending on the exact purpose, they can, for example, include identity checks.

-If there is a serious threat to public policy or internal security, a Schengen country may exceptionally temporarily reintroduce border control at its internal borders for, in principle, a limited period of no more than thirty days.
-If such controls are reintroduced, the other Schengen countries, the European Parliament and the Commission should be informed, as should the public.
+If there is a serious threat to public policy or internal security, a Schengen country may exceptionally temporarily reintroduce border control at its internal borders.

-Joining the Schengen Area is not merely a political decision.
-Countries must also fulfil a list of pre-conditions, such as be prepared and have the capacity to:
+Joining the Schengen Area is not merely a political decision of the joining State.
+Countries must fulfil a list of pre-conditions:

 Applicant countries undergo a "Schengen evaluation" before joining the Schengen Area and periodically thereafter to ensure the correct application of the legislation.

 Originally, the concept of free movement was to enable the European working population to freely travel and settle in any EU State, but it fell short of abolishing border controls within the Union.